 Intestinal infection with adult T. solium worms can usually be diagnosed by microscopic examination of stool samples and identification of ova and/or proglottids.
 However, the ova are indistinguishable from those of T. saginata and T. asiatica.
 T. solium eggs are present in ≤ 50% of stool samples from patients with cysticercosis.

-Cysticercosis is usually diagnosed when CT or MRI is done to evaluate neurologic symptoms.
+Neurocysticercosis is usually diagnosed when CT or MRI is done to evaluate neurologic symptoms.
 Scans may show solid nodules, cysticerci, calcified cysts, ring-enhancing lesions, or hydrocephalus.
-The CDC’s (Centers for Disease Control and Prevention's) immunoblot assay (using a serum specimen) is highly specific and more sensitive than other enzyme immunoassays (particularly when > 2 CNS lesions are present; sensitivity is lower when only a single cyst is present).
+The Centers' for Disease Control and Prevention immunoblot assay (using a serum specimen) is highly specific and more sensitive than other enzyme immunoassays (particularly when > 2 central nervous system lesions are present; sensitivity is lower when only a single cyst is present).

-Intestinal infection is treated with praziquantel 5 to 10 mg/kg po as a single dose to eliminate adult worms.
-Praziquantel should be used with caution in patients who also have neurocysticercosis because by killing cysts, praziquantel may trigger an inflammatory response associated with seizures or other symptoms.
+Intestinal infection is treated with praziquantel 5 to 10 mg/kg orally as a single dose to eliminate adult worms.

 Alternatively, a single 2-g dose of niclosamide (not available in the US) is given as 4 tablets (500 mg each) that are chewed one at a time and swallowed with a small amount of water.
 For children, the dose is 50 mg/kg (maximum 2 g) once.